panzi/logmon/README.md

 Usage
 -----

 The settings are read from `/home/panzi/.logmonrc`, or if run as root from `/etc/logmonrc`.
+But don't run it as root, use a dedicated user that can only read the log files.
 The command line options overwrite the default settings, but not the per-logfile settings.
 See below for the settings file format.

 ```
 usage: logmon.py [-h] [--config PATH] [--sender EMAIL] [--receivers EMAIL,...]